sajerestan1/Stanley-Sajere-Portfolio/README.md

  - <a href="https://github.com/sajerestan1/Steganography-Demonstration">Steganography-Demonstration  </a>
  - <a href="https://github.com/sajerestan1/Sublist3r-Subdomain-Enumeration-for-Beginners" />Sublist3r-Subdomain-Enumeration-for-Beginners </a>
  - <a href="https://github.com/sajerestan1/Nmap/" />Nmap-Project</a>
- <a href="https://github.com/sajerestan1/Nmap/" />Deploying HTML Web Page Using AWS EC2</a>
+- <a href="https://github.com/sajerestan1/Nmap/">Deploying HTML Web Page Using AWS EC2</a>
- - SOC Automation Project